-The journalist creating this video has also gathered some good interviews with three women, one whose husband is out of work, another whose husband doesn’t earn enough to support the family, and a grandmother who is using the jam-making initiative to pay for her grandchildren’s school fees.
+The journalist creating this video has also gathered some excellent interviews with three women, one has a husband is out of work, another has a husband who doesn’t earn enough to support the family, and there is a grandmother who is using the jam-making initiative to pay the school fees for her grandchildren.

 - The cost of making the jam – where do they get the fruit?
 How long does it take to produce?
 What about the sugar, water, and the power required to cook the jam?
 What about the cost of the jars?

-- The profit margin - the price of a jar is $1, how much of this is clear profit?
+- The profit margin – the price of a jar of jam is $1, how much of this is clear profit?
 How is the money shared among the women?

 - Selling the jam – where is it sold?
 Do they have to take it to market?
 How do they get it there?
 Are they supplying shops or individuals?

-- The quality of the jam - how about filming some people tasting it?
-Perhaps the local children could be treated to jam sandwiches and then interviewed giving the jam marks out of 10?
+- The quality of the jam – how about filming some people tasting it?
+Perhaps the local children could be treated to jam on bread and then interviewed giving the jam marks out of 10?

 - What about the nutrition angle?
 Is the jam a better product for selling than, say, dried fruit?
 What alternatives are there?
 Is it worth talking to a nutritionalist?